nhsconnect/FHIR-NRLS-API/pages/integration/integration_access_tokens_and_audit_JWT.md

 ## Access Tokens and Audit (JWT)##

 In order to access the NRLS clients MUST send an access token (JWT) with each request using the standard HTTP Authorization request header.
-The JWT MUST conform to the [Spine JWT](https://nhsconnect.github.io/FHIR-SpineCore/security_jwt.html) definition.
+The JWT MUST conform to the [Spine JWT](https://developer.nhs.uk/apis/spine-core/security_jwt.html) definition.

+The claims of the NRLS JWT is the same as those defined in the Spine Core JWT however the rules that govern the validation of those claims are different.
+From an NRLS perspective the rules defined here override rules defined for the Spine Core.
+Where a Spine Core rule is not explicitly replaced here then the Spine Core rule stands.

 ### Claims ###